lampmerchant/tashnotes/macintosh/adb/mouse/gravis_firebird.md

 \* Bits 7-0 are speculated to correspond to values read from the rudder pedal jack.

-# Talk 1
+### Talk 1

 Talk 1 always gives the response 0x0A 0x01 0x30.
-This may be a protocol identifier of some kind.
+This is likely a protocol identifier of some kind.